LeapAppServices/LAS-Demo-OneToMany-iOS/README.md

 ## Overview

-TThe project teaches you how to create a one-to-many relationship on LAS with the example of a simple blog app.
+The project teaches you how to create a one-to-many relationship on MaxLeap with the example of a simple blog app.

 ## Features